nodejs/node/doc/api/crypto.md

 <!-- YAML
 added: v0.9.3
 -->

-Returns an array with the names of the supported cipher algorithms.
+- Returns: {string[]} An array with the names of the supported cipher algorithms.

 Example: